kyerou/AbelardoRadny_2ECE-A_PA2/README.md

 Numpy

-This problem assignment made us use numpy to complete certain tasks for this assignment.
+This problem assignment made us use numpy to complete tasks for this assignment.
+Numpy can be used to create arrays that can be changed and manipulated to get certain results if needed.

 # NORMALIZATION
 This problem made us create a 5x5 ndarray and find its normalization using the code for mean '.mean()', and standard deviation '.std()'